What’s a Backpacker to Do in the Beautiful Wanaka?

 This view of Lake Wanaka and Mt Aspiring is what people climb 1,300m (4,265ft) to Roys Peak for.
 So many have sat on the very same protruding rock as the guy pictured a token tourism photo you must take.
 The Roys Peak walking track is 5-6 hour return beginning along the Mt Aspiring road (6 minutes from Wanaka).
 Please note that the track is closed annually from 11-October 10-November.

 Doing a lakeside walk in Wanaka is just a matter of how far you want to go and for how long.
 From the town, head east to reach the likes of Eely Point, Beacon Point then meet up with a track taking you down the Clutha River.
 Alternatively, follow the lake from the west end of town to Stony Creek to Waterfall Creek and beyond.
 Of course.

 Mt Iron Track (1h30min Loop)

-Combine this track with the Upper Clutha River Track to make a loop.
+Combine the Newcastle Track with the Upper Clutha River Track to make a loop.
 This extends your journey along the stunning Clutha River.